III. Guests and Security

 To verify that you are a resident of the hall, you may be required to show your WolfCard or government issued identification.
 Your cooperation will help protect the security of your building.
 Being a guest is a privilege, not a right.

 B. Guest Check-Ins.
 During designated hours, residents are responsible for following the guest check-in process and accompanying their guest at all times.
 Residents may check in a guest at the residence hall's front desk.
 The guest check-in process requires the guest to present a government issued ID to the front desk staff.
 The ID will be kept at the front desk until the resident checks their guest out of the residence hall.
 WolfCards and credit/debit cards may have cash value, are not government issued IDs, and cannot be accepted as forms of identification for the purpose of guest check-in.
-The Department of Residential Life, Housing and Food Service is not responsible for IDs that are not retrieved upon check-out.
+Residential Life is not responsible for IDs that are not retrieved upon check-out.
 Individuals not properly signed in are considered trespassers and are subject to citation or arrest.

 B.1.
 Minor Guest Check-In.
 Residents may check in guests who are under the age of 18 by following the front desk's minor guest check-in process.
 With consent of the resident and guest, the minor's parent or guardian will be contacted to provide permission for the minor to be checked in as a guest in the residence hall.

 C. Guest Escort.
 Residents are responsible for assuring that their visitors are properly checked in and escorted while in the building.
 Additionally, residents must escort their guest to the front desk to check out and collect their ID.
-The department is not responsible for IDs left at the front desk due to improper check-out.
+Residential Life is not responsible for IDs left at the front desk due to improper check-out.
 Delivery personnel and unescorted guests must be met at the building entrance.

 D. Propping doors.
-It is prohibited to prop open any wing or exterior doors.
+Residents and guests are prohibited from propping open any wing or exterior doors.
 Propping doors is a security issue which can endanger the safety of the residence hall community.
 Do not let unknown individuals into the building.
 Refer them to the front desk for assistance.
 As part of your commitment to community living, it is essential for you to assume responsibility for helping maintain a safe and secure environment for all residents.